Dear reader of ADxS.org, please excuse the disruption.

 Cortisol response through activation of the pituitary-adrenocortical axis22

-• A meta-study of 29 studies on 2601 subjects found no correlation between externalizing behaviour and a (flattened) cortisol stress response, as should exist according to the hypothesis we advocate.23
+• A meta-analysis of 29 studies on 2601 subjects found no correlation between externalizing behaviour and a (flattened) cortisol stress response, as should exist according to the hypothesis we advocate.23

 2.6.
 Interplay between cortisol and dopamine